-Activities which participants would not be expected to pay for themselves, and which are not damaging to the industry's credibility and image.
+• Activities which participants would not be expected to pay for themselves, and which are not damaging to the industry's credibility and image.

-If the event includes an opening- and/or closing ceremony, gala event etc. ENLI recommends that the company contact the organiser to ensure that the activities does not contain elements of entertainment.
+If the event includes an opening- and/or closing ceremony, gala event etc. ENLI recommends that the company contact the organiser to ensure that the activities does not contain elements of entertainment, free bar etc.